Cortys/gpn-extensions/README.md

 ./eval.clj acc-rej-tables # Aggregate the evaluation results into accuracy-rejection curves (CSV) ./eval.clj id-ood-table # Aggregate the OOD evaluation results into a table (CSV)
 ```
-The individual trained model are written to `saved_experiments` and their evaluations are written to `results`.
+The trained model weights are written to `saved_experiments` and their aggregated evaluation results are written to `results`.
-All aggregated results are written as `*.csv` files to a `tables` directory.
+Accuracy-rejection curves and the OOD evaluation table are written as `*.csv` files to a `tables` directory.

 Note that the implementation has only been tested on Linux; it might not run on MacOS or Windows.